shapeintheglass/DanielleRandomizer/modinfo.md

    * Retooled JSON serialization to use protobuffers, and restructured all JSON files
    * Fixed an issue where randomized stations were not deterministic
    * Fixed an issue where randomized music would lag the game
+   * Fixed an issue where some randomized stations were soft locked
+   * Fixed an issue where some randomized neuromod abilities in the science tree were not visible until the psychoscope was picked up
+   * Fixed an issue were item multipliers in containers could be unreasonably high
    * Removed phantom player model option as the textures are not loaded in by default
    * Modified item randomization to include items spawned on harvestables and "fruit trees" such as vending machines, gun lockers, trees, flowers, medkit holders, and neuromod holders
-   * Modified enemy randomization to include systemically created enemies such as phantoms created by weavers, doppelgangers created by etheric phantoms, and the nightmare
+   * Modified item randomization to include the preorder locker
    * Added fabrication plan randomization
    * Added gravity enable/disable options (experimental and not intended for serious runs)
    * Added a start location chooser (experimental and only intended for debugging purposes)